 You may submit as many entries as you'd like to any category in any division.
 You may submit your website in a multiple of categories, as long as it qualifies for that category.
 An entry fee is charged for each entry.

 The entry forms are e-mailed to the judging panel, made up of three industry experts.
 The judges are given several weeks to independently review the websites on their own time, giving a score to each entries.
-We will total up the scores from each judge at the end of September and release the finalist list prior to the awards ceremony.
+We will total up the scores from each judge at the end of August and release the list of finalists prior to the awards ceremony.

 8-1606 Sedlescomb Drive